phlalx/sawadee/README.md

 We map each piece of the network file to a list of `Pers.segment` (file descriptor, offset, length).
 This has to be done carefully, especially for multiple files where a piece can be mapped to several files.
 Moreover, `Pers` sets up a writing "master thread" that processes sequentially the writing requests sent asynchronously through a pipe.

  * There is a message loop that wait and process peer messages
- * Another one requests for random pieces by polling the number of pending requests and the availability of new pieces.

 Besides, requests that have been pending for n seconds are canceled.
-To check these requests, we poll the peers regularly to see if they are idle.
-In that case, we ignore theem and mark the pieces as non-requested.
-They will be re-requested to other peers.

 ### TODO